 - Gonk: One could be led to mistake him for a character from a different series due how his design shifts away from even the other NPC sprites.

 - Hate Sink: Most Awakening antagonists have at least one redeeming quality that makes them at least a little sympathetic.
 Most of the named characters from the Valm arcs have Anti-Villain or Worthy Opponent qualities.
 Excellus has none of those.
-He also lacks any Evil Is Cool qualities, looks absolutely hideous and is The Friend Nobody Likes to his own faction, inducing Even Evil Has Standards moments in all of them.
+He also lacks any enjoyable villain qualities, looks absolutely hideous and is The Friend Nobody Likes to his own faction, inducing Even Evil Has Standards moments in all of them.

 - Humiliation Conga: Just before Walhart's last stand, Excellus receives a massive one, courtesy of Walhart himself.